WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 [data preprocessing](https://huggingface.co/docs/transformers/preprocessing)
 stage of model training.

-HuggingFace in particular will enable community members to analyze the dataset and create supplemental datasets; to train models with the dataset; and to use the dataset with all of HuggingFace's tooling: the [Datasets](https://github.com/huggingface/datasets) library in particular.
+Presence on HuggingFace in particular will enable community members to analyze the dataset and create supplemental datasets; to train models with the dataset; and to use the dataset with all of HuggingFace's tooling: the [Datasets](https://github.com/huggingface/datasets) library in particular.